WeightliftingNZ/lifter-api/README.md

 #### 2. API Domain

-Ensure the domain provided this is set to: `https://lifter.shivan.xyz`
+Ensure the domain provided this is set to: `https://api.lifter.shivan.xyz`.

+This may take time to configure.
+And this is all handled by Digital Ocean.

 #### 3. Backend Environment Variables